iamsubendu/AI_Customer_Support_Agent/DEPLOYMENT_GUIDE.md

 # Deployment Guide

-This guide will help you deploy the AI Customer Support Agent application to Netlify (client) and Vercel (server).
+This guide will help you deploy the AI Customer Support Agent application to Netlify (client) and either Vercel or Render (server).

+## Choose Your Server Platform

+- **Vercel**: Serverless functions, good for simple APIs
+- **Render**: Traditional server deployment, better for persistent connections

+For this guide, we'll use **Render** for the server as it's more straightforward for Node.js applications.

 ## Prerequisites

 - GitHub account
 - Netlify account
-- Vercel account
+- Render account (or Vercel account)
 - MongoDB Atlas account (for production database)

 ## Environment Setup